volusion/element-documentation/explanations/element-concepts/README.md

 ## Blocks

 Blocks are the basic unit of Element.
-They are nothing else than small Javascript applications built with React.
+They are small Javascript applications built with React.
 Some characteristics:

 - Self contained (Can be used and developed independently one from the other).
 - Composed of markup (React), styles (css-in-js), and data (universal data fetch).